FAA mandates Boeing 737 MAX inspections for key automated flight system - Up News Info

 The FAA said all operators of U.S.-registered 737 MAX airplanes have already included these inspections in their maintenance programs.

 The 737 MAX was grounded in March 2019 worldwide after two fatal crashes in five months killed 346 people.
 The grounding was not lifted until November 2020 by the FAA after Boeing made significant safety upgrades and improvements in pilot training as well as adding new safeguards to MCAS.
-(Reporting by David Shepardson; Editing by Leslie Adler and Diane Craft)
+(Reporting by David Shepardson; Editing by Leslie Adler, Diane Craft and Gerry Doyle)